 - A. To exercise the Compact Privilege under the terms and provisions of the Compact, the Licensee shall: - 1.
 Satisfy one of the following: - a.
-Hold a valid current registration that gives the applicant the right to use the term Registered Dietitian; or
+Hold a valid current registration that gives the applicant the right to use the term Registered Dietitian; or - b.

-- b.
 Complete all of the following: - i.
-An education program which is either: - a) A master's degree or doctoral degree that is programmatically accredited by (i) ACEND or its successor organization; or (ii) a Dietetics and Nutrition accrediting agency recognized by the United States Department of Education, which the Commission may by rule determine, and from a college or university accredited at the time of graduation by the appropriate regional accrediting agency recognized by the Council on Higher Education Accreditation and the United States Department of Education. - b) An academic degree from a college or university in a foreign country equivalent to the degree described in subparagraph (a) that is programmatically accredited by (i) ACEND or its successor organization; or (ii) a Dietetics and Nutrition accrediting agency recognized by the United States Department of Education, which the Commission by rule determine. - ii.
-A planned, documented, supervised experience in Dietetics and Nutrition that is programmatically accredited by (i) ACEND or its successor organization, or (ii) a Dietetics and Nutrition accrediting agency recognized by the United States Department of Education which the Commission may by rule determine and which involves at least 1000 hours of practice experience under the supervision of a Registered Dietitian, licensed dietitian, or licensed dietitian nutritionist. - iii.
-Successful completion of the Registration Examination for Dietitians administered by the Commission on Dietetic Registration, or its successor organization, no more than five years preceding the date of the Licensee's application for Licensure in their Home State. - 2.
+An education program which is either: - a) A master's degree or doctoral degree that is programmatically accredited by (i) ACEND; or (ii) a dietetics accrediting agency recognized by the United States Department of Education, which the Compact Commission may by Rule determine, and from a college or university accredited at the time of graduation by the appropriate regional accrediting agency recognized by the Council on Higher Education Accreditation and the United States Department of Education.

+- b) An academic degree from a college or university in a foreign country equivalent to the degree described in subparagraph (a) that is programmatically accredited by (i) ACEND; or (ii) a dietetics accrediting agency recognized by the United States Department of Education, which the Compact Commission may by Rule determine. - ii.
+A planned, documented, supervised practice experience in dietetics that is programmatically accredited by (i) ACEND, or (ii) a dietetics accrediting agency recognized by the United States Department of Education which the Compact Commission may by Rule determine and which involves at least 1000 hours of practice experience under the supervision of a Registered Dietitian or a Licensed Dietitian. - iii.
+Successful completion of either: (i) the Registration Examination for Dietitians administered by CDR, or (ii) a national credentialing examination for dietitians approved by the Compact Commission by Rule; such completion being no more than five years prior to the date of the Licensee's application for initial licensure and accompanied by a period of continuous licensure thereafter, all of which may be further governed by the Rules of the Compact Commission. - 2.
 Hold an Unencumbered License in the Home State; - 3.
-Have not had any Encumbrance or restriction against any License or Compact Privilege to Practice Dietetics and Nutrition within the previous two (2) years; - 4.
-Be eligible for a Compact Privilege in any Member State in accordance with Section 4D, F, G, and H;
+Notify the Compact Commission that the Licensee is seeking a Compact Privilege within a Remote State(s); - 4.
+Pay any applicable fees, including any State fee, for the Compact Privilege; - 5.
+Meet any Jurisprudence Requirements established by the Remote State(s) in which the Licensee is seeking a Compact Privilege; and - 6.
+Report to the Compact Commission any Adverse Action, Encumbrance, or restriction on a License taken by any non-Member State within 30 days from the date the action is taken. - B. The Compact Privilege is valid until the expiration date of the Home State License.
+To maintain a Compact Privilege, renewal of the Compact Privilege shall be congruent with the renewal of the Home State License as the Compact Commission may define by Rule.
+The Licensee must comply with the requirements of Section 4(A) to maintain the Compact Privilege in the Remote State(s).